aksalj/pesapaljs/README.md

 to customize the payment user interface.

 ### Core Features
-- `.paymentListener`: `express` middleware that parses IPNs.
+- `paymentListener`: `express` middleware that parses IPNs.

-- `.paymentStatus(options, callback)` : Get status of a payment. `options` should contain either a `reference` alone or a `reference` and `transaction` together.
+- `paymentStatus(options, callback)` : Get status of a payment. `options` should contain either a `reference` alone or a `reference` and `transaction` together.

-- `.paymentDetails(options, callback`: Get all information about a payment. `options` should contain a `reference` and a `transaction`.
+- `paymentDetails(options, callback`): Get all information about a payment. `options` should contain a `reference` and a `transaction`.

-- `.getPaymentURL(order, callbackURI)`: Get a signed URL to the PesaPal payment page.
+- `getPaymentURL(order, callbackURI)`: Get a signed URL to the PesaPal payment page.

-- `.makeOrder(order, paymentMethod, callback)`: Prepare an order for payment on a custom UI.
+- `makeOrder(order, paymentMethod, callback)`: Prepare an order for payment on a custom UI.

-- `.payOrder(order, paymentDetails, callback)`: Pay an order with details collected through a custom UI.
+- `payOrder(order, paymentDetails, callback)`: Pay an order with details collected through a custom UI.

 ### Usage summary